pyodide/pyodide/docs/development/building-packages-from-source.md

 ### Serve the wheel

-Serve the wheel via a file server e.g., `python3.10 -m http.server --directory dist`.
+Serve the wheel via a file server e.g., `python -m http.server --directory dist`.
 Then you can install it with `pyodide.loadPackage` or `micropip.install` by URL.

 ### Notes

-- the resulting package wheels have a file name of the form `*-cp310-cp310-emscripten_3_1_27_wasm32.whl` and are compatible only for a given Python and Emscripten versions.
+- the resulting package wheels have a file name of the form `*-cp312-cp312-pyodide_2024_0_wasm_32.whl` and are compatible only for a given Pyodide versions.
 In the Pyodide distribution, Python and Emscripten are updated simultaneously.
-- for now, PyPi does not support emscripten/wasm32 wheels so you will not be able to upload them there.
+- for now, PyPI does not support emscripten/wasm32 wheels so you will not be able to upload them there.

 ## Testing packages against Pyodide

 Pyodide provides an experimental command line runner for testing packages against Pyodide.
-Using it requires nodejs version 14 or newer.
+Using it requires nodejs version 20 or newer.

 The way it works is simple: you can create a virtual environment with: